strugee/strugee.github.com/src/blog/winter-break-retrospective.md

 <span id="executive-summary"></span>
 # Executive summary

 I resolved or completed 2 goals, partially completed 2 goals, failed 3 goals, and failed 1 stretch goal.
 Additionally I did significant work in 5 other areas.
 Out of the goals I set for myself, I completed 51% (Debian packaging work is ~2/5 complete; blog posts were written 2/3 of the time); not counting the stretch goal, I completed 61.2%.

-TODO finish this section
+I'm pretty happy with what I got done during this period; however, while I was productive, the numbers show that I did a mediocre job sticking to my goals.
+In the future I should focus on making more realistic goals and then sticking to them (though not too much - it is a break, after all!).

+Speaking of which, partway through break I felt like I was on the edge of burnout, which to me was a _very_ clear sign that I was pushing myself way too hard during a time I should have been unwinding.
+Because of that I cut what I was doing a _lot_, which helped pretty dramatically.
+In fact, I think without that I wouldn't have been able to do some of the later stuff, like all the IndieWeb work.
+So that's another reason I have to find a way to balance sticking to goals and just relaxing (which doesn't necessarily mean not coding, just doing whatever coding I feel like in the moment) - I feel like I was pushing myself too hard to meet my goals (and then getting distracted and not meeting them) and that's what led to the feeling.
+Obviously there are different constraints for e.g. schoolwork; here I'm referring _only_ to free time like breaks.

 # Spring semester goals

-TODO write this section
+With that in mind, I want to set some very broad goals for spring semester.
+I may update this list as time goes on, but for now I have four overarching goals I want to accomplish (besides the usual day-to-day code maintenance stuff):

+* Finish editing the paper I wrote last semester on freedom-respecting software and intersectionality, and get it published
+* Make _some_ measurable progress on my [Push-based Two-factor Authentication IETF draft](https://github.com/strugee/draft-webpush-2fa)
+* Get access to the University of Rochester darkroom and start developing/printing photos again
+* Start pushing the University of Rochester library (and _maybe_ the journalism department?) to start adopting Tor technologies

+I'm excited to see how it goes!

  [gpg]: /blog/2018/01/improving-gpg-security
  [lazymention]: /blog/2017/12/announcing-lazymention-elegant-outbound-webmention-for-static-sites